 By year 2021 backscatter signal strengths from miniature RAIN tags may fall below -90 dBm, even down to -100 dBm.
 The current reader infrastructure simply won’t be able to interpret such small tag responses, therefore larger-than-necessary tags may still need to be used at a higher expense.
 Therefore a new breed of readers and infrastructure with enhanced reading capabilities will be needed to continue drive down the overall cost of RAIN RFID technology.

 What is your view on the significance of the upper ETSI band?
 Do you have insights into the local regulatory debates in Germany or France?
-Please drop me an email and let’s talk!
+Please contact us and let’s talk!